Wireless Power Consortium: Evolution of Wireless Power Standard

 The Wireless Power Consortium officially published the Qi interface standard and the low-power specification in August 2010.
 This first specification limited the power level to 5W.
 In the first 18 months, there were three separate transmitter types contributed to WPC from Fulton Innovation, Convenient Power, and Sanyo.
 These devices were released with the first specification, including a version with magnetic attraction, a moving coil, and a third with a coil array.
-In a September 2010 press release announcing the Qi 1.0 release, the WPC also stated it would start work on a wireless power standard for medium power devices, including netbooks, laptops, tablet computers, and power tools.
+In September 2010, the WPC announced the release of Qi 1.0 and stated it would start work on a wireless power standard for medium power devices, including netbooks, laptops, tablet computers, and power tools.
 In 2011, the WPC renamed the low-power specification to the Baseline Power Profile to differentiate it from an Extended Power Profile capable of charging at up to 15W that was being developed.